rwb/c200/README.md

 | Not Afraid |  78 | 78 |
 | Total | 100 | 100.0|

-* If the null hypothesis is correct, then we would expect to see 30 cases in the "afraid" cateory and 70 cases in the "not afraid"; these are our *expected* frequencies based on the null hypothesis.
+* If the null hypothesis is correct, then we would expect to see 30 cases (30% of 100 is 30) in the "afraid" cateory and 70 cases in the "not afraid" category (70% of 100 is 70); these are our *expected* frequencies based on the null hypothesis.

 | Fear | Observed | Expected |
 | :-----|------:|------:|